NickG-Math/C4-Homology/README.md

 ## The program runs too slowly for large ranges

+- If you are using an AMD CPU, however recent, you should know that MATLAB uses the Intel MKL for matrix computations, which is optimized for Intel CPUs.
+As far as I know, there is unfortunately no way to change the BLAS (Basic Linear Algebra Subprograms) library in MATLAB.

-Significant improvements can be had by using precomputed Data so as to avoid repeat calculations.
+- Significant improvements can be had by using precomputed Data so as to avoid repeat calculations.
 Once you have decided on the n,m ranges, run the following commands:
 ```
 write_Data(rangeN,rangeM,1);
 load_Data;
 ```
 After that you can run the test functions with the third input being 1 eg
 ```
 test_Pure_Homology(rangeN,rangeM,1,Data);
 ```

-If you are still not thrilled about runtime speed, you can use the parallel processing package (see the corresponding sidebar of the wiki).
+- If you are still not thrilled about runtime speed, you can use the parallel processing package (see the corresponding sidebar of the wiki).

 ## For more details please consult the wiki.